Rishik3105/Virtual-volume-controller-/README.md

 You can customize this project to suit your needs:
 - **Volume Range 🎚️**: Adjust the minimum and maximum volume values for your system.
 - **Hand Detection Settings 👋**: Modify the hand tracking parameters like detection confidence or the number of hands detected.
-  ##🎯 **Features**
--🎥 Real-time hand gesture detection using webcam.
--🔊 Volume control through hand distance.
--📊 Visual indicators for feedback: volume bar, percentage display, and dynamic colors.
--💡 Fast and responsive system with smooth performance.

-##🧪 **Applications**
-🎧 Hands-free volume control while listening to music or watching videos.
-🕹️ Integration with smart devices for gesture-based controls.
-💻 A great project for learning Computer Vision, MediaPipe, and system integration with Python.

 ## License 📜